madebywild/audioFX/README.md

 High-Level Audio Effects using the Web Audio API in JavaScript, ~1-2 KB gzipped.

 Currently only a lowpass-filter is available and things are very **alpha** as there is not a single test yet.
 API **will** change in the future.
+Currently 91% test coverage in latest Chrome, FF and Safari.

 [Demo](http://madebywild.github.io/audioFX/)